Translator: Simon Beugekian, 29/04/22 (Last modified 20/05/22)

 According to family lore, the surname Filisian originated with the Turkish word filiz, which translates into “bud” or “sprout.”
 Ostensibly, the Filisians were svelte and tall like a sprouting or budding plant.

-Presumably, Father Ghougas was ordained into the priesthood around 1919, when he lived in the village of Medz Nor Kyugh.
-While still there, he also married Santouhi Aprahamian.
+Father Ghougas was ordained into the priesthood in 1919 and served in the village of Karsak in Bursa region .
+He married Santouhi Aprahamian.